High-dimensional multi-view clustering methods: Multi-view clustering

 After merging the view, some methods modify the traditional spectral clustering framework, they don't need to search the uniform similarity matrix, but instead, try to learn an indicator matrix, that is used directly for clustering.
 One can also impose a constraint Laplacian rank, which guarantees that we have c clusters (components in the language of graphs), as stated by the following theorem. \begin{theorem}\citep{Marsden2013} The multiplicity c of the eigenvalue 0 of the Laplacian matrix $L_S$ is equal to the number of connected components in the graph with the similarity matrix $S$. \end{theorem}

 In \citep{Nie_2017}, a Parameter-weighted Multi view Clustering (PwMC) method has been proposed.
-This method is based on the generalization of the CLR method: It learns a new similarity matrix from the old similarities of the v-th view $S^{(v)}$, computed from the original data:
+It is based on the generalization of the CLR method: It learns a new similarity matrix from the old similarities of the v-th view $S^{(v)}$, computed from the original data:

 The rank constraint is hard to tackle, since the diagonal matrix $D_S$ depends also on $S$.
 As the Laplacian is positive semi-definite, it's eigenvalues are positive, which makes the constraint rank: $\operatorname{rank}\left(L_{U}\right)=n-c$ can be ensured by $\sum_{i=1}^{c} \sigma_{i}\left(L_{U}\right)=0$, where $\sigma_{i}(V)$ represents the i-th smallest eigenvalue of a matrix $M$.
 Thus we can replace the constraint, by adding $\lambda \sum_{i=1}^{c} \sigma_{i}\left(L_{U}\right)$ to the objective function, with $\lambda$ large enough.
 In addition, we can further make the objective function easier to solve, since we have the following theorem: \begin{theorem}\citep{Fan1949} We have the following result